 The Gaomon PD1161 is an excellent value for folks who want a budget tablet and really want a screen.
 Many people may find it hard to draw on a tablet while looking at a computer screen, and the Gaomon PD1161 is one of the most affordable options with that capability.

-The Gaomon will not be as advanced as the other screened tablet with this price point.
+With this price point, the Gaomon will not be as advanced as the other screened tablets.
 It only has a 72% color gamut, compared to specs in the 90s with professional designs.
-Still, it has the industry standard 8192 levels of pressure sensitivity, which is more than the most affordable Wacom (that doesn't even have a screen!) and a battery-free pen.
-Those who aren't professional artists or designers may not even notice the limited color range.
+Still, it has the industry standard 8192 pressure sensitivity levels, more than the most affordable Wacom (that doesn't even have a screen!), and a battery-free pen.
+Those who aren't professional artists or designers may not even notice the limited color range, and it’s a solid machine for just under $200.

 One advantage of the Gaomon is its size.
 It's lightweight, coming in at just under 2lbs, but also has a reasonable display size, 11.6 inches.
 It may be too small for large-scale projects, but it's more than enough room for beginners.